oppia/oppia-android/Oppia-Android-Testing.md

 //return TextView with links
 onView(hasLinks())

-//UI property matchers are mostly used in combination
+// UI property matchers are mostly used in combination
 // withId(R.id.my_view) is a ViewMatcher
 // click() is a ViewAction
 // matches(isDisplayed()) is a ViewAssertion